Table of contents

 What the Law Says About Medical Marijuana and Gun Ownership

 The federal laws governing firearm ownership and medical marijuana stretch back for decades.
 The Gun Control Act of 1968 prohibits individuals from possessing guns or ammunition if they are addicted to or use any controlled substance.

 Federal law is quite clear regarding its stance on medical marijuana and gun ownership.
 The FDA still classifies cannabis as a Schedule 1 controlled substance, meaning it has no apparent medicinal value, has high abuse potential, and (according to the classification) both possession and use are illegal.

-However, the laws vary outside of these states, and where some have restrictions, others may not.
-A recent ruling in Oregon, for example, allowed medical marijuana gun owners to receive a concealed carry license.
+Some states have issued their own laws in addition to this ruling.
+For example, a recent ruling in Oregon allowed medical marijuana gun owners to receive a concealed carry license.
 On the other hand, Florida recently ruled that a medical marijuana patient could not legally purchase a firearm.

 And remember, federal law supersedes state law, regardless of whatever legislation a state has written into its law books on gun ownership and medical marijuana.

 Are There Loopholes in the Laws?